 NMI Holdings, Inc. to Announce Fourth Quarter and Full Year 2022 Financial Results on February 14, 2023

-/EIN News/ -- EMERYVILLE, Calif., Jan.
-17, 2023 (GLOBE NEWSWIRE) -- NMI Holdings, Inc., (NASDAQ: NMIH), the parent company of National Mortgage Insurance Corporation (National MI), today announced that it will report results for its fourth quarter and full year ended December 31, 2022 after the market close on Tuesday, February 14, 2023.
+EMERYVILLE, Calif., Jan.
+17, 2023 (GLOBE NEWSWIRE) -- NMI Holdings, Inc., NMIH, the parent company of National Mortgage Insurance Corporation (National MI), today announced that it will report results for its fourth quarter and full year ended December 31, 2022 after the market close on Tuesday, February 14, 2023.

 The company will hold a conference call and live webcast at 2:00 p.m.
 Pacific Time / 5:00 p.m.
 Eastern Time.
 The webcast will be available on the company's website at https://ir.nationalmi.com/events-and-presentations.
 The call can be accessed by dialing (844) 481-2708 in the U.S. or (412) 317-0664 internationally by referencing NMI Holdings, Inc.